 SpotOn vs Invisible Fence®: Comparing Cost, Setup, Features, and More

-When shopping for a dog fence, Invisible Fence® is a popular choice as it has been available for over 30 years.
-However, in the last 30 years technology has evolved and there are many alternatives to the Invisible Fence that provide more advantages when containing your dog.
+When shopping for a dog fence, in-ground fences are a popular choice as it has been available for over 30 years.
+However, technology has evolved and today there are many alternatives that may better align with your needs and challenges containing your dog.

-Invisible Fence was invented more than 30 years ago and it uses radio frequencies rather than GPS like SpotOn.
+Invisible Fence® was invented more than 30 years ago and it uses radio frequencies, rather than GPS like SpotOn - key difference between the two options..
 A professional installation company comes to your house and digs a trench to install a buried wire around the perimeter of your yard.
-Your dog wears an Invisible Fence collar and you place a base station in your home.
+Your dog wears an the collar and you place a base station in your home.
 The wire communicates the boundary via the base station to the collar and the collar communicates its location to the base station.
 If the base station determines your dog is crossing the boundary, it can signal the collar to emit a static correction.
-It will emit this correction both leaving and coming back into containment.
-Invisible Fence also does not notify you if your dog escapes and you cannot use the system to track your dog to their location.
+It will emit this correction both leaving and coming back into containment; however, the system does not notify you if your dog escapes and you cannot use the product to track your dog to their location.

-The Invisible Fence brand is only available through installation by one of their approved installers, which makes it expensive.
-In New England, we have received quotes that it’s about $2,000 for a 1-acre property.
+A traditional in-ground fence is only available through installation by one of their approved installers, which makes it expensive.
 Prices will vary based on your region and the installation company.
-Also, the larger your property, the more the Invisible Fence costs since pricing is based on the amount of wire used and the installation time.
-SpotOn Fence is the same price no matter the size of your property and it can be used at an infinite number of properties.
+Also, the larger your property, the higher the cost, since pricing is based on the amount of wire used and the installation time.
+Use our cost comparison calculator to see how much this sort of solution will cost on average for your acreage, and how much you can save when you choose a SpotOn Fence.
+Remember: SpotOn is the same price no matter the size of your property and it can be used at an infinite number of properties.

-From your dog’s point of view, there isn’t much of a difference between SpotOn Fence vs Invisible Fence.
+From your dog’s point of view, there isn’t much of a difference between SpotOn Fence vs a buried wire fence.
 However, SpotOn uses the latest wireless technology providing many advantages.
-Along with the extensive installation and high cost of Invisible Fence, here’s where the system falls short when compared to SpotOn:
+Along with the extensive installation and high cost of buried wire, here’s where the system falls short when compared to SpotOn:

 Difficult to Set Up

-The main disadvantage of the Invisible Fence vs SpotOn Fence is that the Invisible Fence is difficult to set up and can take days, weeks or months to get started depending on your installer’s schedule.
+The main disadvantage of in-ground fence options versus SpotOn Fence is installation.
+It is difficult to set up and can take days, weeks or months to get started depending on your installer’s schedule.
 SpotOn Fence can be set up in minutes by drawing a fence on your smartphone.
-Invisible Fence requires your installer to dig a trench to bury the wire.
-Then they must set up the system itself and make sure the collar, base station, and wire are communicating.
+Conversely, a professional installer needs to dig a trench to bury the wire for an in-ground solution.
+Then, they must set up the system itself and make sure the collar, base station, and wire are communicating.

 Lack of Portability

-Once installed, an Invisible Fence is attached to that property.
-It would cost more to remove an Invisible Fence and install it on a new property than it would to just install a second Invisible Fence.
+Once installed, a buried wire fence is attached to that property.
+It would cost more to remove an underground fence and install it on a new property than it would to just install a second one.
 SpotOn’s technology, however, is all contained on the dog collar so you can set up fences at your second home or at your new home when you move.
 If you go to places where you cannot build a fence because it’s not your property, like your mom’s house or a vacation rental, you can instantly create fences and contain your dog there.
-This is something you cannot do with the Invisible Fence.
+This is something you cannot do with the buried wire fence.

 No Tracking

-Unlike SpotOn Fence, Invisible Fence does not offer tracking if your dog escapes.
+Unlike SpotOn Fence, buried wire fences do not offer tracking if your dog escapes.
 With the SpotOn App, if your dog escapes containment, you will receive instant notifications on your phone and be able to track your dog to their location.
 You can also view your dog’s location within the fence on your smartphone at any time.
 For example, if you are in the kitchen and you wonder where your dog is on your farm, you just check the App to see their precise location.

 Expensive Repair Bills

-Invisible Fence is notorious for needing to be maintained and repaired each year.
+Buried wire fences are notorious for needing ongoing maintenance and repairs each year.
 These bills can often total up to the original installation.
 A common problem is that the wire comes to the surface and homeowners run over it with a lawnmower.
 SpotOn Fence in contrast is just the collar and the collar is covered by a 1-year warranty, so you don’t have to worry about these expenses.

 Limited Dog Determent Tools

-In addition to the SpotOn Fence, there are many Invisible Fence alternatives, including physical fences, base station fences, and geofences.
+In addition to the SpotOn Fence, there are many alternatives, including physical fences, base station fences, and geofences.
 Each choice depends on your needs and your dog’s needs.

 1. Physical fences.
-A physical fence made out of wood, stone, or chain link is great if you have the time and money to build one.
+A physical fence made out of wood, vinyl, or chain link is great if you have the time and money to build one.
 However, the cost of a fence for a large property can be exorbitant and if you install it yourself it could take days, weeks, or months.
-The advantage of a physical fence over Invisible Fence is that it’s more reliable and less likely to break.
-Invisible Fence wires often come to the surface and break, and sometimes your Invisible Fence repair services can total more than the original installation.
+The advantage of a physical fence over in-ground fences is that it’s more reliable and less likely to break.
+Buried wires often come to the surface and break, and sometimes the repair services can total more than the original installation.

 4. Dog GPS Fences.
-These systems, such as the SpotOn Fence, are higher-tech alternatives to Invisible Fence’s containment system.
-GPS fences are more effective and easier to install than the Invisible Fence – the SpotOn Fence can be installed by simply drawing a fence on SpotOn’s smartphone app, whereas Invisible Fence installation is a long and extensive process of digging a physical trench for the wires to be buried.
-Another winning feature to consider when comparing SpotOn Fence vs. Invisible Fence is that SpotOn containment areas can be edited and modified at any time in just seconds.
-Once you install the Invisible Fence, it would cost you about the same as the original installation to dig it up and change its shape or position.
+These systems, such as the SpotOn Fence, are higher-tech alternatives to traditional buried wire containment system.
+GPS fences are more effective and easier to install – the SpotOn Fence can be installed by simply drawing a fence on SpotOn’s smartphone app, whereas in-ground fence installation is a long and extensive process of digging a physical trench for the wires to be buried.
+Another winning feature to consider is that SpotOn containment areas can be edited and modified at any time in just seconds.
+Once you install the buried wires, it would cost you about the same as the original installation to dig it up and change its shape or position.

 Author Bio: